zakkreyshort/galactic-age-calculator/README.md

 * _Open index.html in a browser of your choice (e.g., Google Chrome)._

 ## Bugs
-_Currently the enter screen does not have function, img tag would not load properly._
+_Currently the enter screen does not have function, img tag would not load properly.
+NaN function currently not working._

 ## Technologies Used